euiyounghwang/Vector_DB_with_LLM/README.md

 - To achieve this improved accuracy, RAG works in conjunction with a specialized type of database — called a vector database — to store data in a numeric format that makes sense for AI, and retrieve it when prompted.
 - RAG can’t do its job without the vector database doing its job.
 - Step (https://blog.naver.com/htk1019/223442628204) : Document Loader ⮕ Text Splitter ⮕ Embedding ⮕ Vector Store (Saving vector) ⮕ Retriver
+- [1] Text Chunking - Split the data into small chunks.
+- [2] Embedding Transformation - Use an embedding model to convert each text chunk into an embedding.
+- [3] Vector Storage - Store the data embeddings in a vector database.
+- [4] Text Mapping - Save the text chunks and their corresponding embeddings for future use.
+- [5] Query Embedding - Transform the user's query into an embedding using the same embedding model used earlier.
+- [6] Database Querying - Use the query embedding to retrieve relevant data embeddings from the vector database.
+- [7] Similarity Search - To identify the most similar text chunks, perform the approximate nearest neighbor (ANN) search .
+- [8] Context Mapping - Map the retrieved vectors to corresponding text chunks.
+- [9] LLM Response - Pass on the retrieved context in the prompt along with the query to the LLM to get the answer.
+This ensures that the answer relies solely on the given context.

 Apache Flink : Apache Kafka and Apache Flink are two powerful tools in big data and stream processing.
 While Kafka is known for its robust messaging system, Flink is good in real-time stream processing and analytics.